V. P. Singh: Ram temple issue and the fall of the coalition

-The Chandra Shekhar government
+Chandra Shekhar government

 Chandra Shekhar immediately seized the moment and left the Janata Dal with several of his own supporters (including Devi Lal, Janeshwar Mishra, HD Deve Gowda, Maneka Gandhi, Ashoke Kumar Sen, Subodh Kant Sahay, Om Prakash Chautala, Hukam Singh, Chimanbhai Patel, Mulayam Singh Yadav, Yashwant Sinha, VC Shukla, and Sanjay Singh) to form the Samajwadi Janata Party/Janata Dal (Socialist).
 Although Chandra Shekhar had a mere 64 MPs, Rajiv Gandhi the leader of the Opposition, agreed to support him on the floor of the House; so he won a confidence motion and was sworn in as Prime Minister.
 Eight Janata Dal MPs who voted for this motion were disqualified by the speaker Rabi Ray.
 His government lasted only a few months before he resigned and called for fresh elections.

 Post-premiership and death

 VP Singh contested the new elections but his party was relegated to the opposition chiefly due to the assassination of Rajiv Gandhi (May 1991) during the election campaign, and he later retired from active politics.
 He spent the next few years touring the country speaking about matters related to issues of social justice and his artistic pursuits, chiefly painting.

-In 1992, Singh was the first to propose the name of the future President KR Narayanan as a (eventually successful) candidate for vice president.
+In 1992, Singh was the first to propose the name of the future President KR Narayanan as an (eventually successful) candidate for vice president.
 Later the same year in December, he led his followers to Ayodhya to oppose the Karseva proposed by LK Advani, and was arrested before he could reach the site; the Masjid was demolished by the Karsevaks a few days later.
 In 1996, the Congress party lost the general elections and Singh was the natural choice of the winning United Front (Singh was one of the forces behind the broad United Front coalition) for the post of Prime Minister.
 But he declined the offer made to him by communist veteran Jyoti Basu, Bihar strongman Lalu Prasad Yadav and almost all leaders of the Janata family.

 In an interview with Shekhar Gupta in July 2005, Singh said that he had resigned from the Rajiv Gandhi cabinet due to differences that arose in the dealing of information regarding commissions taken by Indian agents in the HDW submarine deal, and not due to Bofors.
 In April 1987, Singh received a secret telegram from J.C.Ajmani, the Indian ambassador in West Germany.
 The telegram stated that Indian agents had received large commissions in the HDW deal.
 These commissions amounted to a staggering Rs.
 32.55 crore (7% of the agreed price).
 Singh informed Rajiv Gandhi about this and instituted an inquiry.
 However, the handling of this case led to differences and Singh finally resigned from the cabinet.